OpenNTI/nti.dataserver.docker/readme.md

 That's it.
 Enjoy!
 Open a web browser and go to https://app.localhost.

-To attach a web app (login/app/mobile), simply make sure the dev server is listening on tcp8083. (http) The defaults for various projects will be in flux as we all migrate to this tool chain.
+To attach a web app (login/app/mobile), simply make sure the dev server is listening on tcp8083. (http)

 ### Why tcp8083?